ESIPFed/Earth-Data-Provenance-Workshop/README.md

 ### **Hotel**

 Please make your hotel reservation at the [Watertown Hotel](https://www.staypineapple.com/watertown-hotel-seattle-wa).
 They are offering the GSA per-diem rate for Seattle at $179/night.
-Enter ESIP as the Group code for the GSA rate.
+Enter 'ESIP' as the Group code for the GSA rate.
 Please book your room by **March 1st**.

 ### **Meeting Location**